jimniels/blog/_posts/2014-09-02-logo-integrity.md

 ### Experiment Conclusions: What I Learned

-Part of how easily you recognize a logo not only has to do with its design, but also its ubiquity.
+A significant ingredient in determining how easily you recognize a logo not only has to do with its design but also its ubiquity.
 The more recognizable a mark is and the more you’ve been exposed to it often dictates how easily you’ll recognize it.
 For example, you might see one mark that is significantly out of focus and guess it is as "McDonalds" rather than "Dodge Ram" because you've been exposed to the McDonalds mark more and thus make that connection.
 Repetitious exposure to a brand’s mark leads to higher recognition.
 Thus, it can be inferred that the efficacy of a brand’s mark is often less dependent on its design than on its consistent, repetitious exposure to the public eye.

 Some might think this means there is no substance to logo design, that one need only create a logo, any logo, and then just expose it as much as possible to the public view.
-This assumption, however, is false.
+This assumption, however, is not entirely true.
 Certain shapes and forms lend themselves to be more easily remembered.
 Additionally, shapes, forms, and colors all have inherent societal meanings which cannot be overlooked when designing a logo.
 For example, if you were in the funeral business, you wouldn't want to use a logo that looks like the skull and cross bones, no matter how much exposure you give it.

 Lastly, this specific test of a logo’s recognizability when out of focus has shown that a logo’s form can go a long way in strengthening its recognizability.
 Circular forms are very common and when heavily blurred tend to all look the same with no unique visual identifier.
 More abstract shapes however, like Nike and Puma, tend to retain their recognizability due to unique and stark contrasts in form which lead to easier recognizability.